Coon Hollow State Forest

 General information on animals includes links to information about birds, mammals, fish, reptiles, amphibians and insects that inhabit or migrate through the state.
 Although there are no facilities developed for viewing wildlife, like many places in the Southern Tier you are likely to see wildlife on this land.
 New York's Finger Lakes encompasses a wide variety of habitats and landscapes made up of mountainous hills, forests, grasslands and wetlands.
-Everything from black bear to black-throated blue warblers and brook trout to wild turkeys reside and call it home here in the Finger Lakes.
+Everything from black bear to black-throated blue warblers and brook trout to wild turkeys call the Finger Lakes home.
 The grasslands are home to a variety of bird species including northern harriers and state endangered Henslow's sparrows.
 White-tailed deer and fisher thrive in the forested hills, while beavers and mink flourish in the wetlands.
 Outdoorsmen and women from across New York State flock to this area year round for its exquisite wildlife watching and unbeatable hunting.

 Chambers Rd on Coon Hollow State Forest